fluxcd/flux2/docs/guides/helmreleases.md

 To receive the events as notifications, a `Provider` needs to be setup first as described in the [notifications guide](notifications.md#define-a-provider).
-Once you have set up the `Provider`, create a new `Alert` resource in the `gitops-system` to start receiving notifications about the Helm
+Once you have set up the `Provider`, create a new `Alert` resource in the `gotk-system` to start receiving notifications about the Helm
 release:

 ```yaml